facebook/wangle/README.md

 <p><strong>channelFactory(ServerSocketFactory)</strong></p>

 <p>Sets up the type of server.
 Defaults to TCP AsyncServerSocket, but AsyncUDPServerSocket is also supported to receive udp messages.
-In practice, ServerBootstrap is only useful for udp if you need to multiplex the messages across many threads, or have TCP connections going on at the same time, etc.  Simple usages of AsyncUDPSocket probably don&#039;t need the complexity of ServerBootstrap.</p>
+In practice, ServerBootstrap is only useful for udp if you need to multiplex the messages across many threads or have TCP connections going on at the same time, etc.  Simple usages of AsyncUDPSocket probably don&#039;t need the complexity of ServerBootstrap.</p>

 <p><strong>pipeline(PipelineFactory&lt;AcceptPipeline&gt;)</strong></p>